Coffee and snacks provided.

 Parents of 12-year-olds and up

 Julie Silander is the founder and Chief Potential Officer at Greener Trees Advisors, LLC and an ardent champion of human and organizational flourishing.
 Her passion and vision for encouraging and equipping families is born of her diverse experiences in corporate America, as an educator and writer, and in parenting five teenagers (the final three are 14,17, and 19).
 Her most recent collaborative projects include artist Makoto Fujimura’s Culture Care initiative as well as piloting a Center for Creative Leadership program for teenage girls in the Charlotte area.
+Julie writes for a number of organizations including the Rabbit Room and Story Warren and has spoken Hutchmoot and Inkwell, both of their nationwide events.

 Dawn Poulterer Woods has been working in the education world over 20 years as a teacher and counselor with teenagers and families.
 For the last decade, she has led parent/youth seminars at schools, churches, and living rooms.
 Dawn speaks, writes and coaches individuals and families into a life of connectedness and wholeness while identifying what attacks and what promotes human flourishing.